pgogy/Wordpress-Dublin-Core/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 0.93 =
+Support for posts and custom post types

+= 0.92 =
+Improved language support

 = 0.91 =
 Neatened the admin menu